IanVaughan/mgtlg/README.md

 | D | 500 || false | false |
 | M | 1,000 || true | n/a |

+Table extended with logic extracted from rules within this readme.

 Numbers are formed by combining symbols together and adding the values.
 For example, MMVI is `1000 + 1000 + 5 + 1 = 2006`.
 Generally, symbols are placed in order of value, starting with the largest values.
 When smaller values precede larger values, the smaller values are subtracted from the larger values, and the result is added to the total.
 For example `MCMXLIV = 1000 + (1000 - 100) + (50 - 10) + (5 - 1) = 1944`.